mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 <a name="0"></a>
-# Fukanzazengi: Dogen's Universal Recommendation for Zazen, Lecture 2
+# Fukanzazengi: Dogen's Universal Recommendation for Zazen – Lecture 2
 ## June 10, 1979 Dharma Talk by Dainin Katagiri Roshi

 [Home](index.md)